FreeWaY006/Solar-Engine/Features.md

   - Sneaking Text: Text shown instead of "Sneaking"
   - Sprinting Text: Text shown instead of "Sprinting"
   - Toggled Text: Text shown instead of "Toggled"
-- Cloth Cloaks: Changes the cloaks aesthetics by rendering all Lunar cloaks with a cloth texture (can slow down your client)
+- Cloth Cloaks: Replaces all Lunar cloaks with a cloth cloak texture (might slow down your game)

 - Discord Rich Presence: Allows you to change the look-and-feel of the Discord Rich Presence
   - AFK Text: Text that will show up if the game screen is currently not active